Agile vs. Scrum: Which Should You Use, and Why?

-Scrum is a method for project management that uses Agile principles.
-Use this guide from Coursera to understand the differences between Agile and Scrum, what they are used for, when you can use them, and some alternatives.

-Agile is an approach to project management, while Scrum is one type of Agile methodology.

 Agile is an approach to project management that emphasises completing projects in small increments.
-It is a method that’s often used for projects where change or unpredictability are expected.
-Rather than being something separate to Agile, Scrum, on the other hand, is one of several Agile methodologies.
-Think of Scrum more as the actual structure teams can use to put Agile principles into practice.
+It is often used for projects where some change or unpredictability is expected.
+Scrum, on the other hand, is one of several Agile methodologies.
+Think of it more as the actual structure teams can use to put Agile principles into practice.

-Scrum is the most commonly used Agile methodology—with approximately 78 per cent of Agile users adopting Scrum or a Scrum hybrid method [1].
-This sometimes causes people to use the terms Scrum and Agile interchangeably, which can understandably lead to confusion.
-Let’s take a closer look at what makes Scrum and Agile unique, and how and when you can implement them.
+Scrum is such a popular Agile methodology—with 81 percent of Agile adopters using Scrum or a Scrum hybrid method—that sometimes people use the terms Scrum and Agile interchangeably [1].
+This leads to understandable confusion.
+Let us take a closer look at what makes Scrum and Agile unique, and how and when you should implement them.

-The main difference between Scrum and Agile is that Agile is a style of project management, and Scrum is one of several different methods used to implement that style.
-In other words, Agile is the approach, Scrum is the framework.
+The main difference between Scrum and Agile is that Agile is a style of project management and Scrum is one of several different methods used to implement that style.

-Agile is an approach to project management that aims to work in small increments in order to achieve a goal.
-So instead of having one large reveal or launch, an Agile project is comprised of smaller chunks of tasks that can be delivered in shorter time frames continuously.
+Agile is an approach or philosophy to project management that aims to achieve a goal in small increments.
+So instead of having one large reveal or launch, an Agile project comprises smaller chunks of tasks that can be delivered in shorter time frames continuously.
 This makes it easier for project teams to adapt to changing priorities, respond to problems that arise, and cut down on cost, time, and inefficiencies.

-In order to incorporate Agile principles into a company or project, you’ll want to use a framework, or a certain method, to put them into play.
-As we’ve seen, the most popular of these is Scrum.
+In order to incorporate Agile principles into a company or project, you will want to use a framework or a certain method, to put them into play.
+The most popular of these is Scrum.
 Others include Kanban, the Crystal Method, Extreme Programming, plus several hybrids.

+There are four values that drive the Agile philosophy of project management as quoted directly from the Agile Manifesto are:

 Individuals and interactions over processes and tools